Aérospatiale SA 315B Lama: Design and development

-A significant number of SA 315B Lamas were manufactured under licence in India by Hindustan Aeronautics Limited (HAL), under the name Cheetah.
+A large proportion of all SA 315B Lamas to be manufactured were produced under licence in India by Hindustan Aeronautics Limited (HAL), under the name Cheetah.
 More than three decades after production in India began, HAL was still receiving export orders for the original Cheetah.
 Along with the Alouette III, the Cheetah was a key product for HAL; experience from manufacturing the type aided in the later development of more advanced indigenous helicopters such as the HAL Dhruv.
 During the 1990s, HAL developed an armed light attack helicopter based upon the Cheetah, which was given the name Lancer.

 In 2006, HAL proposed a modernised variant to the Indian Army, designated as Cheetal, the principal change of which was the adoption of a modern, more powerful Turbomeca TM 333-2M2 powerplant in the place of the Artouste; HAL promoting the Cheetal's capabilities for operating in high altitude environments, such as the Siachen Glacier.
 Other improvements include new warning indicates, a cockpit voice recorder, flight monitoring system, artificial horizon, and modernised electronics.
 In 2006, an initial 10 Cheetals were ordered by the Indian Air Force.
 In February 2013, it was announced that the Indian and Nepalese Armies had signed a 300 crore (~US$55 million) contract for the urgent procurement of a further 20 Cheetals.